Masked Imitation Learning: Discovering Environment-Invariant Modalities in Multimodal Demonstrations: Introduction

-Going back to the example in Fig.~\ref{fig:overview}, if the robot uses all three modalities to make decisions, it may overfit the RGB modality that has a distribution shift from the simulation to the real setting and cannot generalize to the real setting.
-However, if we remove the RGB modality, the robot still has sufficient information for performing the task and now the testing input looks more aligned with training data such that policy trained in simulation can generalize to the real environment.
-Our key insight is that, for a particular task, we need to be selective about what modalities the policy relies on for decision-making to avoid over-specification of states.

 We propose Masked Imitation Learning~(\textbf{MIL}), which learns a binary mask for each modality to decide whether the modality should be used for action prediction.
-MIL is a bi-level optimization algorithm.
-In the inner-level, MIL learns a policy embedded with a fixed mask on the training datasets using the training loss.
-In the outer-level, MIL updates the mask according to the validation loss evaluated on the validation dataset for the policy learned for each mask in the inner loop.
+MIL is a bi-level optimization algorithm: in the inner-level, MIL learns a policy embedded with a fixed mask on the training datasets using the training loss; in the outer-level, MIL updates the mask according to the validation loss evaluated on the validation dataset for the policy learned for each mask in the inner loop.
 The validation loss selects a policy that generalizes well to the validation dataset, which is more likely to be learned with no over-specified modalities, i.e. the corresponding mask removes over-specified modalities.
-We demonstrate the effectiveness of MIL empirically on several robotic tasks both in simulation including when using existing robotics datasets such as Robomimic and on multimodal data collected for a real robot manipulation task.
+We demonstrate the effectiveness of MIL empirically on several robotic tasks both in simulation including existing robotics datasets such as Robomimic~\cite{mandlekar2021matters} and on multimodal data collected for a real robot manipulation task.
+We show learning from a selected set of modalities can improve the performance by 5.6$\times$ than learning from all modalities in certain domain.